- Racial Justice

 Kendall, Diana.
-2020.
+Forthcoming book, 2021.
 Rich Woman, Poor Woman: The Plight of Women during the Trump Era.
-Rowman & Littlefield.
+Rowman & Littlefield, Lanham, MD.

 Thomson, Robert, Jerry Z. Park, and Diana Kendall.
-“Religious Conservatives and TV News: Are They More Likely to be Religiously Offended?"
-Social Problems (Revise and resubmit, May 2018.)
+2019.
+"Religious Conservatives and TV News: Are They More Likely to be Religiously Offended?"
+Social Problems 66:626-644.